 A new generation of CPUs from Intel is here, and this time, Alder Lake processors come with a new CPU socket.
-In other words, most CPU coolers (both air & AIO) aren’t compatible with 12th gen Intel CPUs out of the box.
+In other words, most current CPU cooling solutions (both air & AIO) aren’t compatible with 12th gen Intel CPUs out of the box.
 This makes the whole process of purchasing a new cooler trickier than usual.

-We’re starting the list with a budget single tower cooler equipped with a 120mm PWM fan.
+We’re starting the list with the best budget air cooler for the 12600K.
+The SE-226-XT is a single tower cooler equipped with one 120mm PWM fan.
 The ID-COOLING SE-226-XT is compatible with LGA 1700 socket out of the box and is perfectly capable of cooling the 12600k at stock.

 ID-Cooling claims that this cooler has a max TDP of 250W, but we strongly doubt it could cool an overclocked 12600K.
 Overall, the ID-COOLING SE-226-XT looks like more than a decent budget cooling solution for the 12600K.
-As long as you keep the CPU at stock, you shouldn’t have any thermal issues.
+As long as you keep the CPU at stock, you shouldn’t experience any thermal issues.

-2. Scythe Fuma 2: Best budget silent air cooler for 12600K
+2. Scythe Fuma 2: Best value silent air cooler for 12600K

 You should also be able to maintain safe thermals even with a manual overclock to 4.9Ghz.
 We reckon you’ll need a beefier cooling solution for anything higher than that.
 The cooler is compatible with tall RAM sticks since its base doesn’t make contact with DIMM slots even if you have all four slots populated.

-The Fuma 2 features six heatpipes and two heatsinks that are on the slimmer side.
+The Fuma 2 features six heat pipes and two heatsinks that are on the slimmer side.
 It comes with Kaze Flex 120mm fans that are extremely quiet.
 This cooler is a pretty good solution for users who own a case that cannot fit the tallest air coolers around since it’s only 155mm in height.

 3. Noctua NH-U14S: Best single tower air cooler for Core i5-12600K

 Noctua already ships its current coolers with LGA 1700 upgrade kits.
 This is one of the main reasons we put the NH-U14S on this list, even though the cooler is quite expensive for a single tower design.

 This is due mainly to the large, 140mm fan mounted on the heatsink.
 Overall, yes, the NH-U14S is quite pricey, but it comes with LGA 1700 mounting bracket, and its thermal performance is in line with many dual-tower heatsinks.

 4. Noctua NH-D15: Best overall air cooler for Core i5-12600K

-As always, the NH-D15 is the best overall choice when it comes to air coolers.
+As always, the NH-D15 is the best overall air cooler for the 12600K.
 The new version comes with LGA 1700 mounting bracket, which does come at a price premium.
 Still, if you want the best of what air coolers can offer, this is the one to get.

-As for the thermal performance when combined with the 12600K, you can expect very low thermals at stock.
+As for the thermal performance, when combined with the 12600K, you can expect very low thermals at stock.
 You should also be able to overclock the CPU to 4.9-5.0GHz without thermal throttling kicking in.

 5. Noctua NH-L9x65: Best low-profile air cooler for 12600K

 The Noctua NH-L9x65 is one of the rare SFF air coolers that ships with an LGA 1700 bracket.
-With that said, if you’re rocking a mini-ITX case, we advise going with an AIO if possible, instead of this cooler.
+With that said, if you’re rocking a mini-ITX case, we advise going with an AIO, if possible, instead of this cooler.

 Especially if your case has less than stellar airflow.
 We would advise getting a 240mm AIO instead of a low-profile air cooler.
-But if you really want one, the NH-L9x65 is your best bet at the moment.
+But if you really want one, the NH-L9x65 is, technically, the best low-profile cooler for the 12600K at the moment.

 6. Arctic Liquid Freezer II 240: Best 240mm AIO for Core i5-12600K

-You should expect a noise-free experience coupled with very low temperatures when keeping the CPU at stock, even when under maximum load.
+You should expect a noise-free experience coupled with very low temperatures with the CPU at stock settings, even when under maximum load.
 The Liquid Freezer II isn’t a looker, but if you don’t care about RGB, this should be your primary choice for the 12600K.

 Just don’t forget that the Liquid Freezer II lineup utilizes thick radiators (63mm with fans mounted), so make sure you can fit them inside your case before pulling the trigger.
-In case Arctic doesn’t include it in the box by the time you’re reading this, you have to order the LGA 1700 mounting bracket separately from Arctic free with proof of purchase.
+Also, if Arctic didn’t start to include it in the box by the time you’re reading this, you’ll have to order the LGA 1700 mounting bracket separately from Arctic free with proof of purchase.

-7. NZXT Kraken X53 RGB: Best looking 240mm AIO for 12600K
+7. NZXT Kraken X53 RGB: Best 240mm RGB AIO for 12600K

 We don’t usually include components based only on their looks, but we have to make an exception for the Kraken X53 RGB because this AIO looks incredible.
-First of all, you have the radiator entirely coated in white sans the rear side, which’s invisible anyway – a perfect match for any white PC case on the market.
+This is the best RGB AIO for the 12600K, without question.

 Finally, the infinity mirror effect on the cold plate cover is yet another beautiful part of the X53.
 With that said, the performance itself isn’t jaw-dropping.
 The X53 performance is pretty good but nothing to write home about, especially if we look at the price.

 The price is the biggest downside of this AIO since the X53 costs as much as many 360mm AIOs.
 Further, the fans can get quite loud under max load.
 Finally, you can’t tweak the fan curve in NZXT Cam software; you have to go into BIOS for that.

-8. MSI MEG CoreLiquid S280: Best 240mm/280mm AIO for 12600K
+8. MSI MEG CoreLiquid S280: Best high-end 280mm AIO for 12600K